-We had 2,238, 2,436 and 2,284 employees as of June 30, 2019, 2020 and 2021, respectively.
-The following table sets forth the number of our employees by function as of June 30, 2021.
+We had 2,436, 2,284 and 2,552 employees as of June 30, 2020, 2021 and 2022, respectively.
+The following table sets forth the number of our employees by function as of June 30, 2022.

 As required by PRC regulations, we participate in various employee social security plans that are organized by municipal and provincial governments, including pension, unemployment insurance, childbirth insurance, work-related injury insurance, medical insurance and housing insurance.
 We are required under PRC law to contribute to employee benefit plans at specified percentages of the salaries, bonuses and certain allowances of our employees, up to a maximum amount specified by local governments from time to time.
 See "Item 3.
-Key Information - D. Risk Factors-Increases in labor costs and enforcement of stricter labor laws and regulations in the PRC may adversely affect our business and our profitability."
+Key Information-D. Risk Factors-Risks Related to Doing Business in Mainland China and Hong Kong-Increases in labor costs and enforcement of stricter labor laws and regulations in the PRC may adversely affect our business and our profitability."
 We believe that we maintain a good working relationship with our employees, and we have not experienced any major labor disputes.